elatov/elatov.github.io/_posts/2012-10-09-vcap5-dca-objective-2-1-implement-and-manage-complex-virtual-networks.md

 > By default, the embedded SNMP agent listens on UDP port 161 for polling requests from management systems.
 You can use the vicfg-snmp command to configure an alternative port.
 To avoid conflicts with other services, use a UDP port that is not defined in /etc/services.
 >
 > **To configure the SNMP agent for polling**
-> 1 Run vicfg-snmp &#8211;target with the target address, port number, and community.
+> 1 Run vicfg-snmp -target with the target address, port number, and community.
 >
 	>
 	> vicfg-snmp -c public -t target.example.com@163/public